-- Systematic uncertainty of the background subtraction in the mass-squared $M^2$ spectra of identified particles: it is estimated as the difference between the background integral under the p,d,t mass-squared windows taken from "mixed events" (as described in Section 3) and from the fitting of the $M^2$ spectra by a linear function.
-The latter is done in the $M^2$ range, excluding the proton, deuteron and triton signal windows. - Systematic uncertainty calculated as half of the difference between the p/d/t yield measured in the ToF-400 and ToF-700 detectors in bins of rapidity y. - Systematic uncertainty of the event centrality weights estimated 1) from the remaining difference in the shape of the N(track) and N(BD) distributions in y and $p_T$ bins in the data and the simulation; 2) from the difference in the event centrality weights taken from the two-dimensional N(track) / N(BD) distribution relative to the one-dimensional N(BD) distribution.
+- Systematic uncertainty of the background subtraction in the mass-squared M2 spectra of identified particles: it is estimated as the difference between the background integral under the p, d, t mass-squared windows taken from "mixed events" (as described in Section 3) and from the fitting of the M2 spectra by a linear function.
+The latter is done in the M2 range, excluding the proton, deuteron and triton signal windows. - Systematic uncertainty calculated as half of the difference between the p/d/t yield measured in the ToF-400 and ToF-700 detectors in bins of rapidity y.

+Systematic uncertainty of the event centrality weights estimated 1) from the remaining difference in the shape of the N(track) and N(BD) distributions in y and p_T bins in the data and the simulation; 2) from the difference in the event centrality weights taken from the two-dimensional N(track) / N(BD) distribution relative to the one-dimensional N(BD) distribution.

-Table 1 summarizes the mean values, averaged over $p_T$ , y and $N{tr}$ of the systematic uncertainties of the various factors of Eq.
-(1), $n{p,d,t}$ , $\epsilon{rec}$ , and $\epsilon{trig}$ .
-The total systematic uncertainty of the yield and reconstruction efficiency for the various targets is calculated as a square sum of uncertainties from different sources.
+Table 2 summarizes the mean values, averaged over p_T , y and N{tr} of the systematic uncertainties of the various factors of Eq.
+(1), $n{p,d,t}$, ε{rec} , and ε{trig} .
+The total systematic uncertainty from these sources, calculated as the square sum of their uncertainties from different sources, is listed in Table 2 for each target.

-The luminosity is calculated from the beam flux $\Phi$ as given by the beam trigger (see Section 2) and the target thickness l using the relation: $L = \Phi \rho l$ where $\rho$ is the target density expressed in atoms/cm.
-The systematic uncertainty of the luminosity is estimated from the fraction of the beam which can miss the target, determined from the vertex positions, and found to be within 2%.
+The luminosity is calculated from the beam flux Φ as given by the beam trigger (see Section 2) and the target thickness l using the relation: $L = \Phi \rho l$ where ρ is the target density expressed in atoms/cm3.
+The systematic uncertainty of the luminosity is estimated from the fraction of the beam that can miss the target, determined from the vertex positions, and found to be within 2%.
+The inelastic cross sections of Ar+C, Al, Cu, Sn, Pb interactions are taken from the predictions of the DCM-SMM model.
+The σ{inel} uncertainties for Ar+C, Al, Cu, Sn, Pb interactions given in Table 1 are estimated from the empirical formulas taken from ref.
+[36,37].